Help us improve

 end

-See resources/spec-patterns.md for detailed examples.
+See references/spec-patterns.md for detailed examples.

 | Method | Purpose |